mattb00ker/100-days-of-code/r1-log.md

 ### R2D1
 Got back on horse, build neural network.
 Today i plan on fixing some errors and getting back to the Odin Project.
 Didn't manage to fix the error, but i did reproduce them.
 Proect Odin restarted, looking at JS.

+### R2D2
+Continued with project odin, completed another exercise.
+Also continued on my quest to fix the RNN, will have this sorted, but may need to rewrite my text generator!